bohanzhuang/Group-Net-semantic-segmentation/README.md

 - run python train.py.
 We use the binary backbone pretrained on ImageNet as initialization.
 The pretrained binary backbone can be downloaded at [image classification repository](https://github.com/zhuangbohan/Group-Net-image-classification).

-- In particular, to make consistent with the conference version, we employ the learnt "scales".
-But in the journal version, we omit these scales and directly average the results.
+- In particular, to make consistent with the conference version, we employ the learnt "scales" by default.
+For example, download the resnet18_with_softgates.pth.tar as initialization.
+But in the journal version, we omit these scales and directly use averaging.

 ## Testing